SiddharthShahi/SOC-Project/README.md

 ---

-## What I'd Fix
+## What I would Change/Fix

-Based on what I saw during this project, here's what I'd change on a real system:
+Based on what I saw during this project, here's what I would change on a real system:

 **1. Turn off root SSH login**
 Root shouldn't be reachable over SSH at all.
-One line in `/etc/ssh/sshd_config`:
+This can be prevented by adding one line in `/etc/ssh/sshd_config`:
 ```
 PermitRootLogin no
 ```

-**2. Use SSH keys instead of passwords** Password-based SSH is just asking for trouble.
-If only key-based login is allowed, brute forcing passwords becomes pointless:
+**2. Use SSH keys instead of passwords** Password-based SSH can be a security vulnerability.
+If only key-based login is allowed, brute forcing passwords becomes impossible, add another line in `/etc/ssh/sshd_config`:
 ```
 PasswordAuthentication no
 ```